Summertime will be a love-in there. (Scott McKenzie)

 The additional new edicts for Covid Cricket included how batters should run between the wickets.
 It was obvious from the first over of the first game that the plan was not going to work.
-Persuading a batter whose Pavlovian trigger over the past ten, twenty and thirty years had been to run on the off side of the wicket and asking him now to run on the leg side is like asking Mrs Umps to give up her Netflix rom-com for my favourite TV programme America’s Toughest Prisons (I wouldn’t fancy no-balling any of those guys).
-Resourceful batters who couldn’t kick the off side trigger habit conformed by continuing their preferred off side but going very wide of the bowler.
+Persuading a batter whose Pavlovian trigger over the past ten, twenty and thirty years had been to run on the off side of the wicket and suddenly requiring him to run on the leg side is like asking Mrs Umps to give up a Netflix rom-com so I can watch America’s Toughest Prisons (I would think twice before no-balling those guys).
+Resourceful batters who couldn’t kick the off-side trigger habit conformed by going very wide of the bowler.
 With the appropriate distancing achieved, by using this common-sense batting and umpiring approach there was no need for reports, fines, suspensions and other deterrents.

 Sanitation breaks (which I announced as sanity break) were taken every six overs and it was good to see the batters and bowlers gel (I’ll get my blouson).
-Umps did not handle the ball; wicket-keepers did not rebuild the castle after a run out, stumping or bowled; at the fall of a wicket fielders settled for an elbow nudge rather than a high five; the post-match handshake resembled a masonic initiation ceremony; home clubs did not provide food or drink.
-I rather enjoyed not having a club tea – on Friday evenings I prepared a healthy alternative spread to the usual carbs feast although I could not resist including a generous slice of Mrs Umps’ lemon drizzle.
+Umps did not handle the ball; wicket-keepers did not rebuild the castle after a run out or stumping; at the fall of a wicket fielders settled for an elbow nudge rather than a high five; the post-match handshake resembled a masonic initiation ceremony and home clubs did not provide food or drink.
+I rather enjoyed not having a club tea – on Friday evenings I prepared a healthy alternative spread to the usual carbs feast (although I could not resist including a generous slice of Mrs Umps’ lemon drizzle).

 For me the most positive aspect of Covid Cricket was not having to act as an on-field gentleman’s butler.
 We were instructed not to carry players’ items, passing this burden onto fielders who would balance their bowling colleague’s cap on top of their own and manage the other paraphernalia.
 A less than scientific estimate suggests it might have saved around ten minutes per innings in not having to go through a Laurel and Hardy routine of accommodating and returning sweaters, sun hats, caps and glasses.

 The behaviour of players was exemplary during this cricketing summer of love.
 On one occasion, after coming off for rain and not going back, both captains displayed a consonance of mutual affection I had never previously encountered.
-There are a few players on the circuit who should put Picking fights in empty rooms as a quality on their CVs but this season’s pandemic brought out the very best human traits in our charges.
+There are a few players on the circuit who should put Picking fights in an empty room as a quality on their CVs but this season’s pandemic brought out the very best human traits in our charges.
 I found myself physically and spiritually liberated in this parallel cricketing universe where umpiring became an out-of-body experience.
-By the third Saturday I had swapped the umpire coat for a caftan and replaced my ball counter with six incense sticks.
-But I drew the line at saying groovy when placing the bails onto the stumps.
+By the third Saturday I had swapped the blouson for a caftan and replaced my ball counter with six incense sticks.
+But I refused to say groovy when placing the bails onto the stumps.

 What this summer has taught me is that you can take the sweaters and caps off the Umps, expect batters to run down a parallel street, sanitise hands with gel and not touch the ball.
 But whatever apocalyptic virus is sent to test humanity, League cricketers are hardwired to enjoy a pint or two after a game.
 So while no player entered the pavilion bar, post-match pails were ordered and quaffed outside.
 It was indeed a very British queue.

-And despite the more genial vibe prevalent during Covid, the raging bull did occasionally crash through the pen to remind us what League cricket is and indeed should be all about.
+And despite the more genial vibe prevalent during Covid, a raging bull did occasionally crash through the pen to remind us what League cricket is, and indeed should be, all about.
 My favourite moment of the summer came on the penultimate Saturday.
 A heavily built quickie bowled a yorker which hit the batter on the front pad.
-The bowler’s humongous LBW appeal sounded and looked like an elephant’s orgasm, the stampeding frenzy continuing for a good few seconds after I turned it down.
-But the bowler eventually picked himself up from his begging position and as he walked past me he confirmed what myself, the wicket-keeper and the editor of Debrett’s already knew: Yeah Umps, going down leg.
+The bowler’s humongous LBW appeal sounded and resembled an elephant’s orgasm, the stampeding frenzy continuing for a good few seconds after I turned it down.
+But the bowler eventually picked himself up from his begging position and as he walked past me he confirmed what myself, the wicket-keeper and the editor of Debrett’s already knew: Going down leg umps?